“What was that Sherlock Holmes principle? ‘Once you have discounted the impossible, then whatever remains, however improbable, must be the truth.’”

 “Soon they had dispersed and settled down on the hillside, and were asleep in the daylight which made everything seem ordinary.
 None the less I had seen something that night which overawed me.
 It was all in the day's work — an exhausted Division returning from the Somme Offensive — but for me it was as though I had watched an army of ghosts.
 It was as though I had seen the War as it might be envisioned by the mind of some epic poet a hundred years hence.”

-When Alice finished the second book in this series, Wednesdays in the Tower, we introduced her to the term “cliffhanger.”
-Perhaps this is the book where we should tell her about another important piece of literary terminology, “retcon.”
+When Al finished the second book in this series, Wednesdays in the Tower, we introduced the term “cliffhanger.”
+Perhaps this is the book where we should talk about another important piece of literary terminology, “retcon.”

 My company's holiday party has a Sherlock Holmes theme this year, so naturally I had to reread some Holmes.
 “It is a capital mistake to theorise before one has data.
 Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”